-When you’re facing a long road to student debt payoff, it can be pretty tempting to ignore your monthly statements.
-After all, if you’re just starting out, what’s the point of keeping tabs on your balance?
+When you’re facing a long road to student debt payoff, it may be tempting to ignore your monthly statements and assume that putting your bills on autopay is the best way to debt freedom.

 There are many repayment plans designed to lower your monthly payment.

 Besides the first few years of the graduated repayment plan and extended graduated repayment plan, income-driven plans can also reduce payments to a percentage of income.
 They can be a massive help if you’re on a tight budget, since they free up money for necessities like food, shelter and utilities.

 But they can also slow down payoff.
 In the case of income-driven plans, your payments may not cover the total amount of interest that accrues, meaning your balance increases.
 Income-driven plans provide forgiveness at the end of your repayment term, but you’ll be taxed on that amount, which means that higher balance could lead to a major tax bill in the end.

 If you’re on a plan that lowers your monthly payments, don’t switch plans immediately.
 These plans can be advantageous if your budget is already tight, you’re still in job-hunting mode or you’re paying down high-interest consumer debt.

 But if you don’t know whether the graduated repayment plan is working for you, consult your student loan servicer about other options.
 You may wish to change your own repayment schedule, potentially by switching to bimonthly student loan payments, which can help chip away at the balance faster by allocating one extra loan payment per year toward loans.

 Also consider refinancing your student loans, especially if you’re in the position now to make larger monthly payments than you were in the past.
 You’ll need good-to-excellent credit or a cosigner to qualify, but refinancing could leave you with a lower interest rate, giving you more room to allocate additional money to loans each month.